hexamite/hx19-java/Message-Format.md

        | 'v'         //  version: 0|1                     MRT
        | 'w'         //  workRegisters                    MRT

-    # ::= <integer>
+    # = integer

-The comments after each command describe the purpose of the command, the values of their parameters and the device types for which they are valid.
+The comments after each command describe the purpose of the command, the values of their parameters and the device classes for which they are valid.